Oslo trilogy

 The Oslo trilogy (Oslo-trilogien) consists of the Norwegian drama films Reprise (2006), Oslo, August 31st (2011) and The Worst Person in the World (2021).
 The three standalone films are all set in Oslo and feature the actor Anders Danielsen Lie in a leading role.
 They were directed by Joachim Trier who co-wrote them with Eskil Vogt.

 Films

 Reprise

 Reprise (2006) is about two Norwegian men in their 20s who struggle with personal relationships and burgeoning careers as novelists.

 Oslo, August 31st

 Oslo, August 31st (2011) is loosely based on the French novel Will O' the Wisp by Pierre Drieu La Rochelle, with the plot relocated to Oslo instead of Paris.
 It is about a recovering heroin addict who tries to reconnect with old friends and society during one day.

 The Worst Person in the World

-The Worst Person in the World (2021) is about a bourgeoise woman around the age of 30 and her unstable relationships.
+The Worst Person in the World (2021) follows four years of a woman's life as she navigates complex romantic and family relationships.